riccardomassi/TheSpoon/README.md

 The benchmarking data can be deleted by running `make delete benchmark`.

+The benchmarking suite has both automatic and manual tools.
+The user will be asked to perform the manual evaluation of the queries by which the NDCG will be calculated.

 ## Starting up
 To start up TheSpoon it is sufficient to run `make start`, then head to our [Vercel deployment](https://thespoon.vercel.app).